anon-self/anon-self.github.io/docs/applications.md

 ### Selected Google Play Applications
 ---
-We select 42 top ranked free applications from the Google Play Store, sampled in January and May 2023, covering all app categories:
+We select 42 top ranked free applications from the Google Play Store, sampled at the end of 2023, covering all app categories:

 <a href="../assets/images/apps-latest.png">
     <img